MitchellMarkGeorge/Opus/README.md

 ## Why create this project?
 Since I started coding acout 5 years ago, I've always wanted to build some of the software that I use daily, and a web browser is one of them.
 I have finally have the technical knowledge to accomplish this goal (even if the solution is a bit hacky).
 This project is like a "checkpoint" in my programming journey.
+I resticted myself to making this project in only 4 days to see how far I could go (so yea there are a lot of bugs but it mostly works).
+This project is made with React, Typescript, Zustand and Electron.

 ## Why is it called Opus?
 An opus refers to any artistic work, especially one on a large scale - that describes the goal of this project perfectly.